Paramount Plus: Everything to know about CBS All Access' replacement

 What if I'm already a CBS All Access subscriber?

-Current CBS All Access subscriptions will transfer automatically to Paramount Plus.
-The CBS All Access app will flip to being Paramount Plus through an automatic update Thursday.
-You may have some additional onboarding procedures, but your subscription doesn't change and you will continue to pay same rate you paid before.
+Current CBS All Access subscriptions transfer automatically to Paramount Plus.
+The CBS All Access app is supposed to flip to being Paramount Plus through an automatic update Thursday.
+Your subscription doesn't change and you will continue to pay same rate you paid before.

 If you subscribe to CBS All Access' ad-free, $10-a-month tier, then you will be able to watch everything on Paramount Plus without ads, as you did before.
 If you subscribe to CBS All Access' ad-supported, $6-a-month tier, then you also will be able to watch everything on Paramount Plus, but you will be served ads as you were before.